label Nutrition

 The Best High-Calorie Trail Foods for Long Days

 Target foods that deliver at least 450 kcal per 100 g — anything below 350 kcal/100 g adds pack weight fast without sufficient energy return.
+This is especially important when calculating calories per day backpacking, where every gram of food competes with gear weight.

 • Macadamia nuts: 718 kcal/100 g — the highest-calorie nut, significantly lighter per calorie than almonds